ddev/ddev/docs/content/users/extend/custom-commands.md

 * `DefValue`: default value for usage message
 * `NoOptDefVal`: default value, if the flag is on the command line without any options
 * `Annotations`: used by cobra.Command Bash autocomplete code (see <https://github.com/spf13/cobra/blob/master/bash_completions.md>)

-Command flags can also be disabled, meaning that you have full control over the flags passed to the command without any validation or requirement.
-This will allow for things like `ddev platform --help` to work.
-To disable flags simply set the `## Flags` annotation to `false`.

-`## Flags: false`

 ### “ProjectTypes” Annotation